Veronica spicata [veh-RON-ih-ka spi-KAH-tuh] is a perennial that produces an abundance of blue flowers appearing in long spires.

 Fertilize during the active growing seasons and stop fertilizing during the winter.

 Soil & Transplanting

 Plant speedwell during spring to give it plenty of time to acclimate to its new home.

 Transplant or repot only when moving it to a different spot or for propagation.

-In the late fall, trim the plant down and remove any debris.
+In the late fall, trim veronica plants down and remove any debris.
 This will help the plant come back strong the following year.

 If the foliage is suffering from any diseases, burn or dispose of the foliage instead of composting it.
 Mildew or fungus may not create the healthiest compost.